danzilberdan/obsidian-mathlive/README.md

 Most students who persue a degree, do it as a means to get a job.
 In contrast, I persue a degree solely to understand math and computers on a deeper level.
 To me, it is very important to keep the knowledge I aquire for future use.

 The problem is that it is very common to forget the material.
 Each course is a very dense and concentrated effort on a very specific topic.
 But in order to keep the knowledge for a lifetime, it is required to keep interacting with it even after the test.
-This is why Obsidian's ecosystem and phylosophy seemed promising to me.
+This is why Obsidian's ecosystem and philosophy seemed promising to me.

 So I started using Obsidian as a notebook for my courses.
 I quickly found out math was possible but not in an efficient way.
 I realised that a plugin that would focus on math convenience and speed would be valuable to Obsidian's community.